 What are ghost Pokémon resistances?

-However, if you want to beat them, it’s better to check our bug Pokémon weakness and poison Pokémon weakness guides to see which types are super effective against them.
+However, if you want to beat the ghost-type resistances, it's better to check our bug Pokémon weakness and poison Pokémon weakness guides to see which types are super effective against them.

 What are ghost Pokémon strengths?